s-kyungyong/Sr50-AvrSr50/README.md

 ## 4. AlphaFold-deriven models of Sr50 and AvrSr50

 Some AlphaFold models showed great similarity to our Model IV.
 Those models were predicted with ColabFold with the following parameters.
 For the template, we used the structure of AvrSr50 QCMJC (PDB:7MQQ) with lopp regions removed.
-This structure can be found in [files](https://github.com/s-kyungyong/Sr50-AvrSr50/tree/main/files) and is named as 'nolp.pdb'.
+This structure can be found in [files](https://github.com/s-kyungyong/Sr50-AvrSr50/tree/main/files) and is named as *nolp.pdb*.
 ```
 num_relax: 1
 template_mode: custom